Pylons/pyramid/docs/narr/views.rst

 However, for convenience, two special exceptions exist which are always handled by :mod:`repoze.bfg` itself.
-These are ``repoze.bfg.exceptions.NotFound`` and ``repoze.bfg.exceptions.Forbidden``.
-Both is an exception classe which accept a single positional constructor argument: a message.
+These are :exc:`repoze.bfg.exceptions.NotFound` and :exc:`repoze.bfg.exceptions.Forbidden`.
+Both is an exception class which accepts a single positional constructor argument: a ``message``.

-If ``repoze.bfg.exceptions.NotFound`` is raised within view code, the result of the :term:`Not Found View` will be returned to the user agent which performed the request.
+If :exc:`repoze.bfg.exceptions.NotFound` is raised within view code, the result of the :term:`Not Found View` will be returned to the user agent which performed the request.

-If ``repoze.bfg.exceptions.Forbidden`` is raised within view code, the result of the :term:`Forbidden View` will be returned to the user agent which performed the request.
+If :exc:`repoze.bfg.exceptions.Forbidden` is raised within view code, the result of the :term:`Forbidden View` will be returned to the user agent which performed the request.

 In all cases, the message provided to the exception constructor is